 Where to Stay in Malaga or Seville

-Madeinterranea Suites — One of the best luxury options in Malaga, they offer superb spacious and elegant rooms.
+Madeinterranea Suites — A lovely boutique option in Malaga, they offer superb spacious and elegant rooms.
 A fantastic breakfast is included in the room rate and they have a restaurant and bar on site.
-Click here to check their availability.

 Not quite what you’re looking for?
 Click here to browse other hotels in Malaga!

-Hotel Bécquer — One of the best located hotels in Seville’s Old Town, they offer a range of comfortable modern private rooms.
+Hotel Bécquer — One of the best-located hotels in Seville’s Old Town, they offer a range of comfortable modern private rooms.
 There is a fantastic rooftop pool and the option to include breakfast in your daily rate.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Seville!

-While spending a few days in Granads is undoubtedly the best way to experience the city, a Granada day trip from Malaga or Seville is a great option if you are short on time and want to ensure you experience at least some of this amazing city.
+While spending a few days in Granada is undoubtedly the best way to experience the city, taking a day trip from Seville or Malaga is a great option if you are short on time and want to ensure you experience at least some of this amazing city.

-Are you planning a Seville to Granada day trip?
-Or are you thinking of visiting from Malaga?
+Are you planning to spend a day in Granada?
+Are you thinking of visiting from Seville or Malaga?
 Let us know in the comments below!